chmduquesne/blog/content/operations-research-and-beer-drinking.md

 - Gent and Antwerpen are two of the most beautiful cities I have ever seen.

-The only sad thing about it is that we could not get to drink any Westvleteren : it is actually [quite hard to get some][9], given the fact the monks over there have chosen to only produce as much beer as needed to finance the community: when we arrived, they did not have any beer left.
+The only sad thing about this trip is that we could not get to drink any Westvleteren : it is actually [quite hard to get some][9], given the fact the monks over there have chosen to only produce as much beer as needed to finance the community: when we arrived, they did not have any beer left.